Images Index> Matlock Bath, 20th and 21st Century Images> This page

 [10] This land was to become the site of the bus station and open air market, and a supermarket was eventually built on the land.

-[7] Arkle, M. J. (1983) "Tuppence Up, Penny Down", printed by Geo.
-Hodgkinson (Printers) Ltd. Arkle does not provide a date, but implies the Circus was in Matlock around the time that Matlock Bridge was widened in 1903/4 or shortly afterwards.
-After the Circus moved on to Bakewell, the elephant's behaviour worsened, Arkle said it pulled down a tent pole during the performance and the unfortunate animal then had to be destroyed.
+[11] Arkle, M. J. (1983) "Tuppence Up, Penny Down", printed by Geo.
+Hodgkinson (Printers) Ltd. Michael Arkle does not provide a date for his story, but implies that the Circus was in Matlock around the time that Matlock Bridge was widened in 1903/4 or shortly afterwards.
+He mentioned that the Circus then moved on to Bakewell and the elephant's behaviour worsened.
+Arkle said it pulled down a tent pole during the performance at Matlock before going on to Bakewell and added that the unfortunate animal then had to be destroyed.
 This can only have been in 1905.

 [12] { "Derby Daily Telegraph", 26 May 1905.

-[9] The image, taken in 1905, had been published by the "Daily Mirror" without permission, but the paper eventually had to recompense the photographer.
-This information provided by another Mr. Kirk.
+[13] The second image, taken in 1905, had been published by the "Daily Mirror" without permission, but the paper eventually had to recompense the photographer.
+This information provided by another Mr. Kirk!--Daily Mirror, 25 May 1905, p.9 has a photograph of the elephant that was shot -->.

 [14] "Derbyshire Advertiser and Journal", 2 June 1905.
 The elephant, reported to weigh over three tons, was said to be 66 years old so it would have been reaching the end of its life.
 It was also said to be the finest and largest of the elephants travelling with Lord John Sanger's Circus ("Lakes Herald", 2 June 1905).